 Rewalk InspiralLondon 2024-25

 In 2015 an intrepid group of walking artists finished mapping a new spiral trail, tracing a pathway through 30 London Boroughs.
 As we near the trails 10th anniversary InspiralLondon invites new communities, individuals, and groups to re-discover their city through this unique inspiralling walk.
-During this year, 2024 and into 2025, we will re-walk, and re-tell, the story of this 300 mile trail as we re-spiral through London.
+During this year, 2024 into 2025, and into 2026 we will re-walk, and re-tell, the story of this 300 mile trail as we re-spiral through London.

 Extract from Walking Segment 1 – Kings Cross to Camden Town